5 Ways Dairy Farmers Take Care of Dairy Cows

 That’s the case on Kooistra Farms in Woodstock, Ill., where dairy farmer Linnea Kooistra lives the philosophy that “cows come first.”
 Here are some of the ways the Kooistras make cows a priority:

-3. Focusing on Comfort: Dairy farms keep their cows comfortable in many ways.
+Dairy farms keep their cows comfortable in many ways.
 This includes using fans and misters to keep cows cool during the summer, using barns that are right for their cows and climate, and other fun additions to the barn – like rotating brushes cows can lean up against.
+For farms in cold climates, cow care includes adding extra straw to hutches to keep calves warm in the winter.

-This also includes keeping an eye on the cows that have recently had a calf by monitoring her temperature and listening to her stomach they can make sure that a cow recovers after giving birth.
+This also includes keeping an eye on the cows that have recently had a calf.
+By monitoring her temperature and listening to her stomach, they can make sure a cow recovers after giving birth.

 Taking care of cows is one of the most important aspects of a dairy farmer’s job, and Kooistra’s happy to share her story.